 Service learning connects the school-based curriculum with the natural concern of young people to care for their world.
 This could have an impact on themselves, their family, the classroom, the community or even places on the other side of the world.
 The IB programmes all approach service learning in slightly different ways, though all emphasize students developing the attributes of the IB learner profile, and using the skills acquired in some form of action.

-Action in the PYP at Sreenidhi
+Service as Action (SAA) in the PYP at Sreenidhi

 Action is the core of student agency and is integral to the PYP learning process and to the development of international-mindedness.
 Through taking individual and collective action, students understand the responsibilities associated with being internationally-minded and through action, students develop a sense of belonging to local and global communities.
 They understand and recognize the interconnectedness and interdependence of issues, and consider these from multiple perspectives.

-Action in PYP
+Action in the PYP

 Action is connected to agency, the learner profile and international-mindedness.